A Communication-Efficient Distributed Gradient Clipping Algorithm for Training Deep Neural Networks: Introduction

 \begin{itemize} \item We design a novel communication-efficient distributed stochastic local gradient clipping algorithm, namely CELGC, for solving a nonconvex optimization problem under the relaxed smoothness condition.
 The algorithm only needs to clip the gradient according to the local gradient's magnitude and globally averages the weights on all machines periodically.
-To the best of our knowledge, this is the first work proposing communication-efficient distributed stochastic gradient clipping algorithms under the relaxed smoothness condition. \item Under the relaxed smoothness condition, we prove iteration and communication complexity results of our algorithm for finding an $\epsilon$-stationary point, when each machine's data distribution is the same.
-First, comparing with~\citet{zhang2020improved}, we prove that our algorithm enjoys linear speedup, which means that the iteration complexity of our algorithm is reduced by a factor of $N$ (the number of machines).
-Second, comparing with the naive parallel version of the algorithm of~\citet{zhang2020improved}, we prove that our algorithm enjoys better communication complexity.
-Specifically, our algorithm's communication complexity is smaller than the naive parallel clipping algorithm if the number of machines is not too large (i.e., $N\leq O(1/\epsilon)$).
+To the best of our knowledge, this is the first work proposing communication-efficient distributed stochastic gradient clipping algorithms under the relaxed smoothness condition. \item Under the relaxed smoothness condition, we prove iteration and communication complexity results of our algorithm for finding an $\epsilon$-stationary point, when each machine has access to the same data distribution.
+First, comparing with~\cite{zhang2020improved}, we prove that our algorithm enjoys linear speedup, which means that the iteration complexity of our algorithm is reduced by a factor of $N$ (the number of machines).
+Second, comparing with the naive parallel version of the algorithm of~\cite{zhang2020improved}, we prove that our algorithm enjoys better communication complexity.
 The detailed comparison over existing algorithms under the same relaxed smoothness condition is described in Table~\ref{table:1}.
 To achieve this result, we introduce a novel technique of estimating truncated random variables, which is of independent interest and could be applied in related problems involving truncation operations such as gradient clipping.

 \item We empirically verify our theoretical results by conducting experiments on different neural network architectures on benchmark datasets.
 The experimental results demonstrate that our proposed algorithm indeed exhibits speedup in practice. \end{itemize}